pweerd/photoalbum/getting_started.md

 1. ids
    Create a list of all your photo's, to be used in the other steps
 2. photos
    Creates an elasticsearch index from your photo's.
-This index will contain all your photo's, enriched with data from the other datasources, that we skipped for now.
+This index will contain all your photo's, enriched with data from the other datasources, that we will skip for now.

 Then click "`import`".
 After a minute or so (depending on your collection and computer speed) the import should be finished.
 You can take a look in the website to view the result.